GethinDavies1990/CI_MS4_DTR/README.md

     - An admin(administrator) user account
     - A regular(shopper) user account
     - When making a payment as a regular user, a test credit card of 4242424242424242 has been set up for the card number
-    - For the expiry date, cvc and postal code any series number(s) can be used(once they meet the mimimum values)
+    - For the expiry date, cvc and postal code any series number(s) can be used(once they meet the minimum values)
 <br>

 ![Responsive site example](readme/responsive/responsive.PNG)